kerrimcm/bank-tech-test/README.md

 02/06/2021 ||  || 50.00 || 50.00
 02/06/2021 || 100.00 ||  || 100.00
 ```

+## My approach and code structure
+- From the outset I wanted to ensure a very clear distinction of duty between each class
+- I started by breaking down the problem into a series of [user stories](#user-stories) and building out the `BankAccount` class
+- As soon as I approached the problem of covering credit/debit transactions I started creating the `Transaction` class to handle this responsibility
+- The same for when I needed to handle the output of the bank statement with the `Printer` class
+- The `BankAccount` class handles all the key interactions with the user including deposits, withdrawals and summaries

 ## Running tests, test coverage and linting
 - Run `bundle install` to set up dependencies
 - Run `rspec` to see tests pass with test coverage